jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 ### Netdata

-Netdata is a powerful monitoring tool that even comes with a panel.
-Not only is it open source, but it do provide a clean cloud environment
+**Netdata** is a powerful monitoring tool that even comes with a panel.
+Not only is it open source, but it does provide a clean cloud environment
-**and** my favourite feature about it is... you can write your own data collector.
-It means that if our client wants to add metrics tailored to its needs, he can do it without that many efforts later, and it will integrate itself nicely in his Netdata panel!
+**and** my favorite feature about it is... you can write your own data collector.
+It means that if our client wants to add metrics tailored to its needs, he can do it without that many efforts later, and it will integrate itself nicely in his **Netdata** panel!

 The icing on the cake: it is fairly simple to install, just run: